digitalmobil/symfony-base-image/README.md

-# Mautic Base Image
+# Symfony Base Image

-A docker image to use as base for building dm-mautic images
+A docker image to use as base for building Symfony images

 **TODO**: Add details